 2. A roundup of the businesses that left Reston Town Center this year brought in 13,942 pageviews.
 While a handful of places opened in RTC in 2018, nearly twice as many closed, with several small shops pointing to paid parking as a reason driving the closures.

 1. The top story of the year — at 16,511 pageviews — was about a 71-year-old woman who died after getting hit by a car at the intersection of Reston Parkway and Bluemont Way.
 According to passersby, a mangled baby stroller was visible at the location of the incident.

-It’s been quite a year and we look forward to bring you more stories in 2018.
+It’s been quite a year, and we look forward to bringing you more stories in 2019.

 The Ravel Dance Studio will re-open for fall classes 2020.
 The school will offer in person and virtual online instruction.
 With over 5000 sq. ft. to social distance the school has added air ionization filtration systems, ballet barres, acrylic dividers, hands free bathrooms, strict monitoring and more.

 The Ravel Dance Studio will produce a Nutcracker Ballet Hollywood style video through the Reston Community CenterStage.
 REGISTRATION online begins August 17.